pymc-devs/pymc/docs/source/Probability_Distributions.rst

     f(c, t) = \left\{ \begin{array}{l} \exp(-\lambda t), \text{if c=1} \\
                \lambda \exp(-\lambda t), \text{if c=0}  \end{array} \right.

-Such a function can be implemented as a PyMC3 distribution by writing a function that specifies the log-probability, then passing that function as an argument to the ``DensityDist`` function, which creates an instance of a PyMC3 distribution with the custom function as its log-probability.
+Such a function can be implemented as a PyMC distribution by writing a function that specifies the log-probability, then passing that function as an argument to the ``DensityDist`` function, which creates an instance of a PyMC distribution with the custom function as its log-probability.

 For the exponential survival function, this is: